 Are you “that person” with a detailed desk calendar, who plans the quarter before it starts?
 Do you use ready-to-go templates and checklists?
 You want to demonstrate that you’re organized and professional in thought, communication and workflow.

-- Highlight specific organizational tools you use like Asana, Basecamp or Trello.
-And list any management processes you’ve used like Scrum.
+- Highlight specific organizational tools you use like the ones above, and list any management processes you’ve used like Scrum.

-- As a freelancer or Contractor, highlight your project workflow
+- As a contingent worker, highlight your project workflow

-However, although having high expectations is a trait for achieving success, you must keep your employment expectations in check in transferable skills situations.
+Remember, it's important to keep your employment expectations in check in these transferable skills situations.
 A new grad will succumb to application fatigue very quickly if applying to managerial roles.

 Are you working with a staffing agency to find your next great opportunity?